What We Do

 Q2: Do I have to pay for the support?

 A2: No, the majority of our services are free of charge.
 We want to ensure everyone has access to mental health support when they need it.
 If you are able to make a donation towards the support you have received this will enable us to reach even more people in our community.
-Our counselling service currently provides six free sessions after which there is a small charge.
+However due to the expenses’ required to provide the service there is a fee for our counselling service

 Q3: Can I volunteer for Mind Brecon & District?